fhb-codelabs/fhb-codelabs.github.io/site/codelabs/iac-exo-opentofu-intro.md

 There are many tools out there for Infrastructure-as-Code like:

-- Terraform
+- OpenTofu/Terraform
 - Pulumi
 - Crossplane

 Which tool you use, often depends on your own preferences and your use-cases.
-In this lab, we will take a closer look on Terraform.
+In this lab, we will take a closer look on OpenTofu.

 Further Information / Videos:

 - DevOps with Nana: Infrastructure-as-Code [https://www.youtube.com/watch?v=POPP2WTJ8es](https://www.youtube.com/watch?v=POPP2WTJ8es)

-## Terraform
+## OpenTofu

-Before we will start with our first configuration, we will put some light on Terraform.
+Before we will start with our first configuration, we will put some light on OpenTofu.

-Terraform is an Infrastructure-as-Code tool developed by Hashicorp.
+OpenTofu is an Infrastructure-as-Code tool forked from Terraform which was initially developed by Hashicorp.
 It uses a declarative language to describe infrastructure.
 The language used is the "Hashicorp Configuration Language (HCL)".
 It is designed to work with many cloud providers.
 Nevertheless, it is not really cloud-agnostic as knowledge about the individual providers is needed when writing the code.

-To start using Terraform, we should be familiar with the following terms:
+To start using OpenTofu, we should be familiar with the following terms:

 - **State:** The current configuration of our managed resources.
 The state can be stored in the local filesystem (terraform.tfstate), or remote backends, as S3 Buckets or consul
 - **Provider:** Implements the commands needed to communicate with the cloud provider. e.g. an Exoscale provider knows how to talk to the Exoscale API and how to get from one state to another.
-- **Resources:** The Objects you are creating and managing with terraform.
+- **Resources:** The Objects you are creating and managing with OpenTofu.
 As an example, a virtual machine is a resource.
-- **Data Sources:** Describe objects we can query (!= write) in terraform.
+- **Data Sources:** Describe objects we can query (!= write) in OpenTofu.
 In amazon, the AMIs (Amazon Machine Images / Templates) are implemented as datasources you can query
 - **Variables:** Give us the possibility to parametrize terraform configurations.

 For this lab, we will use a local state, Exoscale as provider and a Compute resource to create our Virtual Machine.

-## Provisioning an Instance on Exoscale with Terraform
+## Provisioning an SKS Cluster on Exoscale with OpenTofu

 ### Goal:

-- You will be able to provision a very simple virtual machine using terraform
+- You will be able to provision a very simple Kubernetes Cluster using OpenTofu

 ### Task:

-Your Boss heard about a new technique to provision virtual instances.
-He tells you that you should get familiar with this and provision the same virtual machine as before using Terraform
+Your Boss heard about a new technique to provision Kubernetes Clusters and that Cloud Providers provide managed kubernetes Services.
+He tells you that you should get familiar with this and provision a SKS Cluster using OpenTofu

 ### Checklist:

-- [ ] Virtual Machine is provisioned
+- [ ] SKS Cluster is provisioned
-- [ ] You are able to connect to the virtual instance using SSH
+- [ ] You are able to connect to the SKS Cluster using kubectl

-## Create your first terraform configuration
+## Create your first OpenTofu configuration

 - Create a directory, where you want to store your configuration
 - Open an IDE of your choice and open this directory